ovh/docs/pages/platform/databases/postgresql_tuto_01_connect_strapi_to_managed_postgresql/guide.en-sg.md

 });
 </code></pre>

-Replace the following line:
+Replace the line:

 <pre class="console"><code>ssl: env.bool('DATABASE_SSL', false),
 </code></pre>

-with this one:
+with this line:

 <pre class="console"><code>ssl: { rejectUnauthorized: env.bool('DATABASE_SSL_SELF', false), },
 </code></pre>

 Save and exit the file.

-Now, if you choosed `Yes` when prompted for enabling SSL connection, get the CA certificate from the OVHcloud Control Panel:
+Now, if you choosed `Yes` when prompted for enabling SSL connection, go getting the CA certificate accessible from the OVHcloud Control Panel:

 ![Download certificate](images/postgresql-tuto-01-connect-strapi-to-managed-postgresql16.png){.thumbnail}

-and save the generated file into the `config` folder, just beside the `database.js` file, and give it the name `ca-certificate.crt`
-Now open the `config/database.js`, and edit the `ssl` block as:
+Save the generated file into the `config` folder, just beside the `database.js` file, and rename it as `ca-certificate.crt` Now open the `config/database.js`, and edit the `ssl` block as:

 <pre class="console"><code>